dfrappart/tfstatemanip/Terraformconfig/02_Move/readme.md

 ```

-Much better, only 3 changes, but that's because the database name are changing, we can fix it easily like that:
+Much better, only 3 changes, but that's because the databases names are changing, we can fix it easily like that:

 ![Illustration 3](./Img/move005.png)